The Scarlet Pimpernel (1934 film)

-The Scarlet Pimpernel is a 1934 British adventure film directed by Harold Young and starring Leslie Howard, Merle Oberon, and Raymond Massey.
-Based on the 1905 play by Baroness Orczy and Montagu Barstow and the classic 1905 adventure novel by Orczy, the film is about an eighteenth-century English aristocrat (Howard) who leads a double life, passing himself off as an effete aristocrat while engaged in a secret effort to rescue French nobles from Robespierre's Reign of Terror.
-The film was produced by Alexander Korda.
+The Scarlet Pimpernel is a 1934 British adventure film starring Leslie Howard, Merle Oberon, and Raymond Massey.
+It was directed by Harold Young and produced by Alexander Korda.

+Based on the 1905 play by Baroness Orczy and Montagu Barstow and the 1905 adventure novel by Orczy, the film is about an eighteenth-century English aristocrat (Howard) who leads a double life, passing himself off as an effete aristocrat while engaged in a secret effort to rescue French nobles from Robespierre's Reign of Terror.
 Howard's portrayal of the title character is often considered the definitive portrayal of the role.
 In 1941, he played a similar role in "'Pimpernel' Smith" but this time set in pre-WWII Germany.

 Plot

-In 1792, shortly before the Reign of Terror, vengeful French mobs are outraged when aristocrats are saved from death by a secret society of 20 English noblemen known as the "Band of the Scarlet Pimpernel."
+In 1792, shortly before the Reign of Terror, select French aristocrats are being saved from death by a secret band of English noblemen.
 The Scarlet Pimpernel, their mysterious leader, is Sir Percy Blakeney, a wealthy English baronet and friend of the Prince of Wales.
 Sir Percy cultivates the image of a fop to conceal his identity.
 Not even his wife Marguerite, a former noted French actress, suspects the truth.

 Citizen Chauvelin, the newly appointed French ambassador to England, discovers that Armand St. Just, Marguerite's brother, is one of the Scarlet Pimpernel's agents.
 Chauvelin orders Armand's arrest and uses the threat of his execution to force Marguerite into helping him discover the identity of the Pimpernel.
-He has discovered that his quarry will be at a forthcoming ball.
+He has learned that his quarry will be at a forthcoming ball.
 At the ball, Marguerite intercepts a message stating that the Pimpernel will be in the library at midnight.
 She passes the information along to Chauvelin, who goes to the library to find Blakeney, apparently asleep.
-While waiting, Chauvelin falls asleep; when he wakes up, he finds a message from the Pimpernel mocking him.
+While waiting, Chauvelin falls asleep.
+When he wakes up, Blakeney still feigning being asleep, Chauvelin finds a message from the Pimpernel mocking him.